alanng10/InfoTechCrossWorth/Docue/a.md

 The multiply is not tagged with the existence of the info tech inner processing.
 The multiply is not tagged with the existence of the info tech implem.
+The multiply is not apply to byte that is tagged with existence of of any inner processing orn any implem.

 Info tech cross worth in Class Lang is
 3 trillion 471 billion 864 million 393 thousand.